isomorphic-software/smartclient-docs/classes/ListGridField.md

 ### Returns

-`[Boolean](#type-boolean)` — Returning false from this method will cancel the default behavior (for example saving the row) and leave the editor visible and focus in this edit cell.
+`[boolean](../reference.md#type-boolean)` — Returning false from this method will cancel the default behavior (for example saving the row) and leave the editor visible and focus in this edit cell.

 ### Groups